costarichard/costarichard.github.io/_posts/2020-06-26-roam-blocks.md

 ## Summing it up

 Bi-directional links are great, but they need to be treated with some care after you have a good amount of notes.
-Connections grow and linked references become abundant, but I didn't want to have pages that were not filled with content on useful topics for my studies and research.
+Connections grow and linked references become abundant, but I didn't want to have pages that weren't filled with content on useful topics for my studies and research.
 My way out was using blocks and referencing them.

 Blocks are more powerful than pages in the ways they can be connected to other pages and other blocks.
 Recognizing that blocks are the fundamental entities in Roam will give you a new perspective, by linking fewer pages unnecessarily and using more blocks to connect topics.

 The result is that I now use a lot more blocks than I used to and reserve pages for topics or things that I actually intend to fill with content.
 I’ve been using blocks as tags, as items that need to be referenced often, and as bibliographical entries for citations.

 I’m sure there are many other uses of blocks I haven’t still figured out and probably there are better use for them than what I do now.
-My approach, however, provided me with enough structure to research and write without worry and still make meaningful connections.
+My approach, however, provided me with enough structure to research and write without worries, but still make meaningful connections.
 I hope this can help anyone out there having the same issues.

 ---